 It’s summer time and many families are planning time away from home for quick or extended vacations.
 In addition to our planned vacations, my husband travels a fair amount for work and we are sometimes able to turn some of his business trips into a family vacation of sorts.
-Our kids have been all over the U.S. and traveled internationally as well. learning opportunities when travelling They have visited to places including Canada, Costa Rica, China, Dubai, and Mexico, road trips along the east coast, and many other states.
+Our kids have been all over the U.S. and traveled internationally as well.
+They have visited to places including Canada, Costa Rica, China, Dubai, and Mexico, road trips along the east coast, and many other states.
 Our family philosophy on travel is that there are so many valuable learning opportunities, although school is very important, these are experiences that cannot be replicated in the classroom.
 The following are examples of how our family turns outside experiences into invaluable learning opportunities.

 Journal.
 Each of our kids, ranging from ages 5 to 13, has a Travel Journal.
 They only write in it when we are away from home.
 We have them journal almost every day that we are traveling, whether it’s a weekend hiking and playing in the sand at our nearby beach or on the other side of the country.
 Sometimes it is to wind down in the evening, or for our early risers, it is something to pass the time quietly until the others wake up.
 They write about their adventures of the day, or sometimes we have a topic such as, “Write about three differences you noticed between here and home.”
 The best part is when they look back at all the places they have been and what stood out from the day.
 It usually sparks lots of fun memories and laughter.